tjsiledar/readit/README.md

 **Part C**: We compare unsupervised, supervised, and self supervised trained models on 600 hrs of effective speech using R scores.
 We observe that self supervised model better corresponds to generating brain-like representations.

-### The functional hierarchy of self-supervised wav2vec 2.0 maps to the speech hierarchy of the brain
+### Is there a mapping between the functional hierarchy of the self-supervised models and the speech hierarchy of the brain?
 <p>
     <img src="figure3.png" alt><br>
     <em>Figure 3: The functional hierarchy of self-supervised wav2vec 2.0 maps to the speech hierarchy of the brain</em>